ctsrc/todo/README.md

 # TODO PWA

-This is an offline-capable PWA that ChatGPT made for me.
+An offline-capable PWA that ChatGPT made for me.
+Some small tweaks and additions were later added by me.

-Let's see if it works as-is :)

 https://ctsrc.github.io/todo/